 - 7.2.
 The Neighbourhood Plan has a limited plan period (although it is hoped that policies will roll forward with future revisions), however within that timeframe, many changes are expected to impact our lives.
 A number of emerging technologies look set to make considerable changes which would impact on air quality, levels of pollution, and create more opportunities for sustainable living. - 7.3.
-Charlton residents, as evidenced by the survey, appreciate the rural nature of the parish, the lakes, and our natural resources.
-It is considered from survey and consultation feedback that most will sign up to supporting measures for a cleaner environment, and improved natural habitats.
+Charlton residents, as evidenced by the survey, appreciate the rural nature of the Plan Area, the lakes, and our natural resources.
+It is considered from survey and consultation feedback that most support measures for a cleaner environment, and improved natural habitats.

 - 7.4.
 Such aspirations can only be achieved if people are prepared to alter current unsustainable travel behaviours.
 Whilst many of these principles cannot be built into land use planning policies, it is intended that the objectives will be carried through where possible and remaining issues dealt with by community aspirations. - 7.5.
 Energy Many public organisations and institutions across the country have invested in some form of district energy production.
 Such schemes can provide electricity and heating across a local geographic area, produce energy that is more sustainable and ecologically sound than that provided by the National Grid, and at a considerable cost saving.
 The Borough as a whole has significant amount of solar farm development for example and other renewable energy proposals are likely to come forward.
 It will be important to monitor developments in district energy provision and in a future iteration of the Neighbourhood Plan this might figure as a more immediate project. - 7.6.
 Sustainability This is a cornerstone of both national and local planning policy and in a rural setting also provides one of the key yardsticks to measuring where development should and should not occur. - 7.7.
 This Plan has considered this issue very carefully and the policies within it are designed to respond to the drive for more sustainable and also accessible housing development. - 7.8.
 Air Quality Small changes can make significant gains in the improvement of air quality.
-Such measures can include white gates at the entrance to the village, as these are a cheap, easy, and effective way of reducing emissions and improving safety by promoting the reduction of vehicle speeds in and around the parish. - 7.9.
+Such measures can include gateways to the entrance to the village, as these are a cheap, easy, and effective way of improving safety by promoting the reduction of vehicle speeds in and around the Plan Area and potentially improving air quality. - 7.9.
 Electric vehicles will become commonplace over the next 15 years.
-Some studies predict fossilfuelled vehicles will become a small minority in this timescale. - 7.10.
+Some studies predict fossil-fuelled vehicles will become a small minority in this timescale. - 7.10.
 Self-driving electric cars will offer life-changing options, especially for people with limited mobility. - 7.11.
-It is not the intention of the Parish Council to provide public charging points at this stage.
-But future reviews of the Plan will review the demand and potential locations within the parish if needed. - 7.12.
+The Parish Council will, as part of the community aspirations in Appendix 2, review the need for and provision of public charging points for electric vehicles. - 7.12.
 In consideration of the above, the policies have been developed to incorporate and address the key areas of concern.